tamarin-prover/tamarin-prover/src/002_installation.md

 Only the current master is available as a binary, whereas the sources contain both the master and the current development state.

-Similar to installing from source, now starting Tamarin without arguments will output its help message, including the paths to the installed, example protocol models, and all case studies from published papers.
-We recommend opening the `Tutorial.spthy` example file in a text editor and start exploring from there, or to continue reading this document.
+Similar to installing from source, starting
+Tamarin without arguments will output its help message, including the paths to the installed, example protocol models, and all case studies from published papers.
+We recommend opening the `Tutorial.spthy` example file in a text editor and to start exploring from there, or alternatively to continue reading this document.

 Continue as described in Section [Running Tamarin](#sec:running-tamarin) to run Tamarin for the first time.